This function will run an R expression with profiling, and then return an htmlwidget for interactively exploring the profiling data.

 Triggers garbage collection after every

-helps prevent this, by making R trigger garbage collection after everytorture
+torture = stepshelps prevent this, by making R trigger garbage collection after everytorturememory allocation step.- simplify

 Whether to simplify the profiles by removing intervening frames caused by lazy evaluation.
 Equivalent to the